 Welcome to Shay Says, the latest football betting blog from LeoVegas’ Irish ambassador, Shay Given.

-This week, the Republic of Ireland and Premier League legend previews three fixtures from the Premier League, including the huge clash at the Etihad between Manchester City and Liverpool.
+This week, the Republic of Ireland and Premier League legend previews four more big fixtures that affect the top and bottom of the Premier League.

 Let’s see what Shay Says!